 In the case of a voluntary retirement before Normal Pension Age, the employer has the discretion to waive in whole or in part any actuarial reduction that would otherwise apply, where their discretions policy permits.
 The employer would meet the cost by making a strain on fund payment to the administering authority.

-Normal Pension Age in the 2014 Scheme is the employee’s State Pension Age (with a minimum of age 65).
-The Normal Pension Age for benefits accrued before 1 April 2014 will remain age 65 for most members.
+Normal Pension Age is the employee’s State Pension Age (with a minimum of age 65).
+The Normal Pension Age for benefits accrued before 1 April 2014 is age 65 for most members.
 A member cannot take their 2008 Scheme benefits earlier than the 2014 Scheme benefits, other than on flexible retirement.

-The ill health retirement (from any age), flexible retirement (from age 55, subject to their employer’s discretions policy) and redundancy / efficiency retirement (from age 55) provisions continue.

-The Government has confirmed that the normal minimum pension age will increase from 55 to 57 in April 2028.
-The earliest age that people who joined the LGPS on or after 4 November 2021 will rise to 57 from April 2028.
-We await a decision on whether the Department for Levelling Up, Housing and Communities will introduce a protected pension age to the LGPS.
-If they do so, LGPS members who joined the Scheme before 4 November 2021 will continue to be able to take their pension from age 55 beyond 2028.
-The changes will not affect members who retire due to ill health.

 Important: under the 2014 Scheme, a member requires two years’ membership to be entitled to an ill health, flexible, redundancy or efficiency retirement.

-Sample ill health medical certificates are available from the Administrator guides and documents page of www.lgpsregs.org.

 Flexible retirement

+Flexible retirement allows a Scheme member who is age 55 or over to move gradually into retirement.
+The member can take all or part of their retirement benefits (both pension and lump sum) if:

+the employer consents, and

+there has been a reduction in hours, or

+a reduction in grade.

-Where an employer agrees to flexible retirement, the employee must take all of their pre 1 April 2008 benefits, plus some, all or none of their benefits accrued after 1 April 2008.
+Where an employer agrees to flexible retirement, the member must take all of their pre 1 April 2008 benefits, plus some, all or none of their benefits accrued after 1 April 2008.
 Any extra benefits the member or employer had paid for via extra contributions will be payable in accordance with guidance issued by the Secretary of State.
-The 85-year rule automatically applies to flexible retirements (if the Scheme member is subject to the 85-year rule), even when the flexible retirement occurs before age 60.
+The 85-year rule automatically applies to flexible retirements (if the Scheme member is protected by the 85-year rule), even when the flexible retirement occurs before age 60.

 If flexible retirement occurs before Normal Pension Age, the employer has the discretion to waive in whole or in part any actuarial reduction that would otherwise apply, if their discretions policy permits this.
 The employer would meet the cost by making a strain on fund payment to the administering authority.